 Pairing and serving suggestions

 This sweet Mexican rice milk is at its best when served really cold.
-So, make sure to chill it before serving and pour over a glass that was first filled with ice cubes.
+So, make sure to chill it before serving and pour over a glass that was first filled with ice cubes so it is nicely refreshing.

 Homemade horchata is amazing when paired with Mexican food!
-Try serving it with enchiladas, lentil taco, spicy salsa, tostadas, fish tacos, or alongside this chipotle black bean bowl.
-We also love it when making nachos.
+Try serving it with enchiladas, lentil taco, spicy salsa, tostadas, taquitos, fish tacos, or alongside this chipotle black bean bowl.
+We also love it when making nachos or a simple Mexican bean soup.
 Don't forget to make some on Cinco de Mayo too!

-We had more horchata then you can imagine while testing it, so I became more creative and used it in cereals, smoothies, cooked oatmeal using it and even made a cold matcha latte with this delicious horchata (omg, it was so good!).
+We had more horchata then you can imagine while testing it, so I became more creative and used it in cereals, smoothies, overnight oats and cooked oatmeal using it.
+I even made a cold matcha chai latte with this delicious horchata (omg, it was so good!).

 To make your glass look beautiful, sprinkle some ground cinnamon over or why not add a whole stick of cinnamon to help with stirring?